 What happens during the treatment?

-I booked in for Bio Sculpture nails at Dryby (opens in new tab), home to some of the best London manicurists, so I knew I was in good hands (pun intended).
-While Evans cut, buffed, pushed my cuticles, and filed my nails, I took much longer than necessary to choose my nail color.
-There were plenty to pick from, the brand offers 395 shades, so there’s an option for every person and occasion.
+I booked in for Bio Sculpture nails at Dryby, home to some of the best London manicurists, so I knew I was in good hands (pun intended).
+While Evans cut, buffed, pushed my cuticles, and filed my talons into a neat nail shape, I took much longer than necessary to choose my nail color.
+There were plenty to pick from, the brand offers 395 shades, so whether you prefer saturated vampy hues or subtle milk nails, there’s an option for every person and occasion.

 The attention to detail was striking.
 My nails were immaculately shaped and filed before moving on to the next stage where the Ethos treatment is applied to keep nails healthy and hydrated.
 A square of this treatment, which is selected to your personal nail needs and requirements, is painted onto the middle of your nail before a base coat is applied